ousatov-ua/dns-filtering/README.md

 I have disable IPv6 in `grub` too.

-Also, there is a config for Bind9.
-But it does not use any filters - it is suppose to run it with integration with Adguard Home.
+Also, there is a config for Bind9 and Knot-resolver.
+But they don't use any filters - it is suppose to run it with integration with Adguard Home.